 What you need to do

 Apply for insurance in miAccount and enter your Medicare numbers when prompted.
-You will pick a carrier from the list of available options in your area and ORS will enroll you in the respective Medicare Advantage Plan.
-Once you're enrolled in a Medicare Advantage Plan you can expect ID cards and a welcome kit from your carrier.
-If you apply at least three months before your insurance effective date, your cards will usually arrive before your coverage begins.
+You'll pick a carrier from the list of available options in your area and ORS will enroll you in the respective Medicare Advantage Plan.
+Once you're enrolled in a Medicare Advantage Plan, your carrier will send you ID cards and a welcome kit.
+If you apply for insurance at least three months before your insurance effective date, your cards will usually arrive before your coverage begins.
 If you need health services before your cards arrive, contact the insurance carrier directly to get your policy number or to verify coverage.
 For more information, go to your insurance carrier's website.

 Tell ORS your Medicare number and effective dates for parts A and B